Get 200 Real Life User Stories

-An example will be helpful in seeing how much detail should be included.
+It will be helpful to look at an example detailed user story.
 Suppose a team is building a new application and is working on a user story that says members are allowed to log into the system.
 Various acceptance criteria, otherwise known as conditions of satisfaction, are identified for that story stating that a user:

 - Must provide a unique email address

 - Can log in through their Facebook account

 We can learn several lessons from this example user story.